Acres Homes, Houston

 Acres Homes is a neighborhood located in northwest Houston, Texas.
-The 9 sqmi mile area is loosely bounded by the city limits and West Gulf Bank Road to the north; Pinemont Drive to the south; North Shepherd Drive to the east; and Alabonson Drive to the west.
+The 9 sqmi area is loosely bounded by the city limits and West Gulf Bank Road to the north; Pinemont Drive to the south; North Shepherd Drive to the east; and Alabonson Drive to the west.
 Historically, it has been predominantly African American.
 Unincorporated for decades, it was annexed to Houston in 1967.

 History

 Acres Homes was established during World War I, when Houston landowners began selling homesites in the area that were large enough to contain small gardens and raise chickens or farm animals.
 These large areas were often divided by the acre and not by the plot, hence the name "Acres Homes".
 The farm capabilities of the home sites attracted many rural settlers, who dug their own wells, and built small, sanitary houses.
 Kristen Mack of the Houston Chronicle said that Acres Homes was originally marketed as "a bit of genteel country with quick and easy access to the city."
 The community was also touted as a place where African Americans could own houses and land instead of being in more dense urban areas.
-At one time it was the largest unincorporated African-American community in the Southern United States.
+At one time, it was the largest unincorporated African-American community in the Southern United States.

 As time went on, the conditions began declining due to several decades of neglect.
 As the rural settlers moved out of their dilapidated homes, realtors began marketing the area, largely to African Americans, as a suburban area which was not far from the city.
 In reality, it was a heavily wooded, sparsely settled slum without adequate transportation or educational facilities.
 The City of Houston annexed about 725 acre of land in the Acres Homes area in 1967.
 In 1974 the city annexed another 1469 acre of Acres Homes territory.
 Mack said that the appeal of Acres Homes ended around the 1970s.

 Before it was annexed by the city of Houston, Acres Homes was considered to be the largest unincorporated African American community in the Southern United States.
-The area's location close to Garden Oaks - a primarily working-class white neighborhood in the 1960s and 1970s- birthed racial tensions in north Houston during the racial equality movement of the time.
+The area's location close to Garden Oaks — a primarily working-class white neighborhood in the 1960s and 1970s- birthed racial tensions in north Houston during the racial equality movement of the time.
 Annexation began in 1971.